chloebellehooton/School_District_Analysis/README.md

 ### How is the school summary affected?
+The changes for the Thomas High School summary from the original to the final product:
+  - Average Math Score: decreased from 83.42 to 83.35
+  - Average Reading Score: increased from 83.85 to 83.90
+  - % Passing Math: decreased from 93.27 to 93.19
+  - % Passing Reading: decreased from 97.31 to 97.02
+  - % Overall Passing: increased from 90.95 to 90.63

+### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+School Summary Original
 ![School Summary Original](https://github.com/chloebellehooton/School_District_Analysis/blob/main/Images/per_school_summary_before.png)

 School Summary Revised
 ![School Summary Revised](https://github.com/chloebellehooton/School_District_Analysis/blob/main/Images/per_school_summary_after.png)

-### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 ### How does replacing the ninth-grade scores affect the following:

 #### Math and reading scores by grade

 #### Scores by school spending

 #### Scores by school size

 #### Scores by school type